 Communication arts and sciences

 101 Oral Rhetoric (3).
-F and S. Students examine the principles of oral and visual rhetoric in this course, with an emphasis on guided practice in the development of effective speeches.
+F, S. Students examine the principles of oral and visual rhetoric in this course, with an emphasis on guided practice in the development of effective speeches.
 The course leads students to understand the role of rhetoric in society, to think critically about rhetorical situations and practices, and to gain proficiency in the art of rhetoric.

 140 Communication and Culture (3).
-F and S. This course examines the ways in which communication is used to create, maintain, and change culture.
+F, S. This course examines the ways in which communication is used to create, maintain, and change culture.
 Students have the opportunity to apply a basic understanding of the concepts of communication and culture to a range of contemporary social issues, cultural texts, and communication practices.
 Emphasis is given to rhetorical and discussion methods to help students learn about analyzing and constructing oral and written arguments and to work cooperatively doing a research project for class presentation.

-145 Introduction to Film & Media (3).
-F and S. A study of film and other moving image media as art forms and cultural phenomena, including dramatic, visual, and sonic elements, theme and focus, acting, and directorial style.
+145 Introduction to Film & Media (4).
+F, S. A study of film and other moving image media as art forms and cultural phenomena, including dramatic, visual, and sonic elements, theme and focus, acting, and directorial style.
 Topics covered include the materials and methods of media production, the major styles and genres of moving image media, and the relationship of film and television to American and world culture.
 Course work includes a mandatory weekly screening (lab) and readings in the history, theory, and criticism of film and television.

-190 Introduction to Video Production (4).
-F and S. An introductory course in film-style production in the medium of digital video, with instruction in all of the elements of production, including scriptwriting, videography, sound, lighting and editing.
+190 Introduction to Digital Filmmaking(4).
+An introductory course in film-style production.
+Instruction includes pre-production planning, scriptwriting, image capture, sound, lighting and editing.
 Students will produce a series of exercises and a short finished video.
 Equipment is provided.
 Prerequisite for 200- and 300-level Digital Filmmaking courses.

 201 New Media (3).
-S. New Media offers students an advanced understanding of new media technologies, especially the ways in which new media have influenced human communication practices.
+F. New Media offers students an advanced understanding of new media technologies, especially the ways in which new media have influenced human communication practices.
 Students will investigate cultural and rhetorical elements of online communities, virtual environments, new media technologies, digital communication strategies, and a variety of contemporary issues in the computerization of communication in work, home, church, and public discourse.

 204 Directing Co-Curricular Programs (1).
-This course explores how co-curricular programs, such as forensics and debate, are organized, administered, and implemented in schools.
+S This course explores how co-curricular programs, such as forensics and debate, are organized, administered, and implemented in schools.
 Students will explore the principles and rationale behind such programs and develop the instructional and assessment skills required to facilitate them.
 Students will participate in school settings.
-Not offered 2011-2012.
+Not offered 2013-2014.

 211 Argumentation and Advocacy (3).
 S. A study and application of basic principles of argumentation and advocacy.
 This course focuses on the dynamics of oral argument—ethical dimensions, use of language, informal logic, use of evidence and appeals, structure, and interactions with other arguments.
 Through analysis and practice, students will learn not only how to argue within academic contexts, but how to apply argumentative reasoning to everyday communication.
 Prerequisites: CAS 101 or permission of the instructor.